The Gennadius Library,

 LocationASCSA, Cotsen Hall, 9 Anapiron Polemou, 106 76 Athens

-The webinar will be in Greek
+The lecture will be in Greek

 By registering you will be able to submit your questions through Q&A on Zoom.